Super load move tonight in The Valley

-MONTOURSVILLE – A super load is scheduled to move through The Valley tonight.
+MONTOURSVILLE – A super load is scheduled to move through The Valley Wednesday.
 The move will start at on Route 15 in Winfield and will end at the power plant at Hummels Station in Monroe Township, Snyder County.
-The load weighs 381,000 pounds and is 19 feet hight.

 The trip is scheduled to occur between 10 p.m. and 6 a.m.
 The travel route goes from Agway Lane to Route 15, then to Routes 11/15 in Shamokin Dam.
 The route ends at a private road, crossing North Old Trail Road.